-It appears from this passage that the Tallith which the Jews put over their heads when they enter their synagogues was in the apostolic age removed by them when they officiated in the public worship.
+The proof of the passage that the Tallith which the Jews put over their heads when they enter their synagogues was in the apostolic age removed by them when they officiated in the public worship.
 Otherwise, St. Paul could not, while writing to a church containing so many born again Jews as the Corinthian, assume it as evidently disgraceful to a man to officiate in the congregation with veiled head.
 It is true that the Greek practice was to keep the head uncovered at their religious rites, but this custom would not have affected the Corinthian synagogue, nor have influences the feelings of its members.

-In their relation to Christ, man and woman are not to be severed the one from the other.
+76 In their relation to Christ, man and woman are not to be severed the one from the other.
 Compare Gal.
 3:28.
-St. Paul means to say that the distinction between the sexes is one which only belongs to this life.
+St. Paul means to say that the distinction

-79 Literally, that neither I, nor the churches of God, admit of such a custom.
+The Literally, that neither I, nor the churches of God, admit of such a custom.